 Read on for five ways to optimize your browser and prevent sluggish performance.

 1. Clear your cache and cookies

-Cache is a bucket of pre-loaded images, on-page content, website cookies, and other information that your browser collects via temporary memory as you browse the web.
-The cache allows frequent visits to websites to load more quickly, but at some cost.
+The cache is a bucket of pre-loaded images, on-page content, website cookies, and other information your browser collects via temporary memory as you browse the web.
+The cache allows frequent website visits to load faster, but at some cost.

 Lighten your load by clearing the cache and cookies.
 It’s easy to do and one of the top recommendations for bad browser performance.

 - On your computer, open Chrome.